Monday, September 20, 2021

 Kaufman’s fellow actors are visibly annoyed by his behavior, or lack of behavior, with Chartoff saying, “you feel stupid?” amid nervous giggling.
 Then, a remarkable thing happens.
 A frustrated Richards gets up from the table and walks off camera.
 “Where are you going?”
 Kaufman asks even though he doesn’t act like he cares for the answer.

 Seconds later, Richards reappears holding a stack of cue cards that he abruptly drops down in front of Kaufman.
-Our abstract genius retaliates by throwing his glass of white (probably water as Richards.
-A skirmish in which Richards looks like he’s going to come to blows is quickly abandoned as the players announce “Hey, it’s all in fun.”
+Our abstract genius retaliates by throwing his glass of white (probably water) at Richards.
+A skirmish that looks like it’s going to come to blows is quickly abandoned as the players announce “Hey, it’s all in fun.”
 After some playful shenanigans, the show fades to commercial.
 Watch it below:

 But when it came to the “The Marijuana Sketch/Onstage Fight-cum-Prank” sketch, nobody was acted by the original actors.
 Now, Chartoff and Burrell at the time were appearing in many TV shows and films (Chartoff voiced a character in a string of RUGRATS movies), so I hope that they were at least asked.
 Richards was on top of the world in the late ‘90s because of his run as Kramer on the ratings blockbuster Seinfeld, but that had ended by the time MAN ON THE MOON went into production.
 I wonder if he was ever considered for the role of, uh, himself.